- Business and Employment»

 - Fearful.
 Sometimes when people just leave a "call me" message, they have some information or a request that they feel will not be well received.
 So if you don't answer right away, they'll just leave their contact information to lull themselves into feeling good about themselves.
 They "tried."

 - Manipulative.
 The worst case instance of this is when the caller knows that when the person called sees his name or where he is from, it will automatically bring up either curiosity or be troubling, almost guaranteeing a call back.
 I've received just this type of call from a very large business rating organization (who I won't name here) some years ago.
 The first time it happened, I was disturbed.
 What could they be calling about?
 Did I get reported for something?
 (It was hard for me to imagine any of my customers going that route.)
 So I called back (and, of course, played voicemail tag for a couple days).
 Why did they call?
 They had run across one of my websites and wanted to sell me membership in their organization for several hundred dollars.
 Unbelievable!
 I have ignored all subsequent calls from this organization.
-Click here to learn why the disguised sales pitch is a big no-no!

 - "We've Got to Talk."
 Ugh!
-If the tone used when a significant other, parent, friend, colleague, vendor or client suggests "we've got to talk," the possibilities of "what's wrong" will run rampant through the head of the person being called.
+If the tone used when a significant other, parent, friend, colleague, vendor or client suggests "we've got to talk," the possibilities of what's wrong will run rampant through the head of the person being called.
 It's a variation on the manipulative behavior just discussed, but this one packs an additional emotional wallop.